As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 These areas should have been designed with an airtight seal that acts as a moisture barrier.
 Any gaps or cracks in the seal will ultimately lead to a wine fridge leak.

-- Add extra moisture barrier layers.
-Certain areas around your wine fridge may be letting in extra air, causing a condensation and leaking issue.
+• Add extra moisture barrier layers.
+Certain areas around your wine fridge may be letting in extra air, causing condensation and leaking issue.
 One area you might want to consider placing an extra seal is along the center strip, where the door comes together when closed.

 Check for Dirty Seals